robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### Forensics
 - Jones, C. (2014). __Evaluating the use of assurance cases for digital forensics.__ Dissertations & Theses @ University of Nebraska - Omaha; ProQuest https://search.proquest.com/docview/1528534691?accountid=14692

+???
+I also advised a Masters thesis that looked at the effectiveness of assurance cases in organizing evidence from a digital forensics investigation.

 ---
 class: middle
 # Other Applications